TruFoox/HoneyWasp/README.md

 # Getting Started

-Download the latest version of HoneyWasp from [here](https://github.com/TruFoox/HoneyWasp/releases/latest).
+Download the latest HoneyWasp .zip from [here](https://github.com/TruFoox/HoneyWasp/releases/latest).
 You can launch HoneyWasp by opening Launch.exe.

 **However, first you must follow the instructions in [Discord Bot Setup](#discord-bot-setup) before you can use the bot**